-These Operational Guidelines relate to Family and Relationship Services (FaRS), which are funded by the Department of Social Services (the department).
-The primary purpose of the Operational Guidelines is to assist FaRS providers to work in a nationally consistent, coordinated and cooperative way.
-This document outlines the key elements of service delivery and seeks to clarify policy and process questions that may arise during the delivery of FaRS.
+These Operational Guidelines relate to Children and Parenting Support (CaPS) services (inclusive of CaPS Alcohol and Other Drugs (AOD) services), funded by the Department of Social Services (the department).
+The primary purpose of the Operational Guidelines is to assist CaPS providers to work in a nationally consistent, coordinated and cooperative way.
+This document outlines the key elements of service delivery and seeks to clarify policy and process questions that may arise during the delivery of the CaPS sub-activity.